 PORTA MODE sets the portamento (glide) mode of the current patch.
-OFF turns off portamento, LEGAGO gives portamento when notes are held and ALWAYS always gives a portamento effect.
+LEGATO allows portamento when multiple notes are held, ALWAYS always gives a portamento effect and LEGATO-H maintains portamento when at least one note is still held.

 PORTA TIME/RATE sets the portamento mode to constant TIME or constant RATE.